 Okay, so where did I leave off?
 Oh yeah.
-I was crying and feeling sorry for myself.
+You can see part 1 of this post where I was crying and feeling sorry for myself.
 I had an amazing job (albeit, one I was no longer passionate about) , was making a nice living, but I was miserable because my business had grown too large for me to manage it all.
 I knew I wanted to Refunk full-time but how could I give up my salary that we depended on?
 Could I give up my fancy title at work, my designer handbags, and pumps and trade them in for paint brushes and thrift stores on a full-time basis?
 I just didn’t know.

 So for 6 months I mulled over the decision.
 Oh, and did I mention that I cried some more?
 And I got even more miserable?
 I weighed the pros and cons.
 I know what it takes to run a small business… on paper, anyway.
 I did SBA lending for Chase Bank for many years and helped many small businesses in Oklahoma City get started.
 I know what it takes.
 But could I really do it?

 Officially, next Tuesday, June 12th 2012 will be my last day at the bank.

 I have booked my schedule so full for the month of June, there is no way I can chicken out now.
 In the next few weeks I have 3 workshops I am teaching, attending the Haven Blog Conference in Atlanta, and participating as a vendor at Junk Hippy.
 It was either jump in with both feet or take 2.5 weeks of vacation.
 So I jumped in.

 I am really scared I will be on food stamps.